markreid/sdcalc/README.md

-# sdcalc
+# Calculon

 [markreid.github.io/sdcalc](https://markreid.github.io/sdcalc/)

-Super simple web app for calculating the [Standard Drinks](http://www.alcohol.gov.au/internet/alcohol/publishing.nsf/Content/standard) in a bevvie.
+Calculon is a simple web app for calculating when it's safe for a mum to breastfeed after having a drink.

+It helps you to keep track of how many standard drinks you've had and tells you when your Blood Alcohol Content (BAC) is zero; the safe level to begin breastfeeding.